 The family and extended family often sleep with big blankets on the floor at night and then roll them up in the morning and cook their meals in the same place.

-This way to live with absolutely no privacy is some unusual for people like me who are used to homes with walls and doors.
+This way of living with absolutely no privacy is unusual for people like me who are used to homes with walls and doors.
 I was enthralled with how the families did it.

 Heating and Cooling a Ger